ghstahl/Generic-Security-Token-Service/README.md

 Furthermore it optionally asks that I pass in a resource that I want access to.
 Here it leaves open the question: Resource to what and whose rules determine what tokens if any you will get?
 In my opinion this is a play to have the STS know business rules that it has no business knowing.

-Business rules, in my experience, are distributed!
+Business rules, in my experience, are distributed and private!

 Amazon's AWS has one as well.
 The [AWS Security Token Service](https://docs.aws.amazon.com/STS/latest/APIReference/Welcome.html).
 Right off the bat it flately states the following;